Fedict/fts-test-environment/README.md

 # test-environment

-The `setup-environment.sh` script will configure minishift so it runs all the containers for the BOSA trust services.
+The `setup-testenv.sh` script will configure minishift so it runs all the containers for the BOSA trust services.

 HOWTO: